ibrahimmanorek/crud-mysql-springboot/README.md

-crud-mysql-springboot
+#crud-mysql-springboot

 This is Restfull API with Springboot

+How to running :
+1. Install java 8
+2. Make sure your maven already installed
-1. Open Import Maven project
+3. Open Import Maven project
-2. Run spring boot with terminal >> mvn spring-boot:run
+4. Run spring boot with terminal >> mvn spring-boot:run
-3. Make sure your maven already installed